 The Global Initiative to End All Corporal Punishment of Children aims to ensure that the recommendations of the Committee on the Rights of the Child and other human rights bodies are accepted and that governments move speedily to implement legal reform and public education programmes.

 Children should not have to wait any longer to enjoy the basic right to respect for their human dignity.
 Without co-ordinated action to disseminate information on legal reform and public education campaigns and to mobilise a range of partners, progress will be slow.
 Corporal punishment is in most countries a deeply embedded traditional practice and political and other leaders do not find abolition popular.
 It is a deeply personal issue: most people were hit as children; most parents have hit their children.
 We do not like to think badly of our parents or our parenting.
 This makes it difficult at first for many people to accept the human rights imperative for challenging and ending all corporal punishment.
 Click here for answers to the various arguments used to defend corporal punishment.

 Despite the growing consensus that corporal punishment breaches children's fundamental human rights, most of the world's children are still subjected to legalised assaults by their parents and by other carers and teachers.
 Click here for summaries of research studies on prevalence of corporal punishment.

-At least 29 countries have abolished all corporal punishment of children and more have reforms under discussion.
+Forty-six states have abolished all corporal punishment of children and more have reforms under discussion.
 Click here for details of states which have abolished all corporal punishment.

 Instituting the necessary legal changes is not expensive: what is required in almost every state is the explicit and well-publicised removal of any defence which currently justifies physical assault of children, in order to ensure that children have equal protection under the law.
 Promotion of positive discipline can be built into other health promotion, education and early childhood development programmes.
 Click here for ideas and information about promoting positive, non-violent discipline.